 This often means that the page was only introduced in the version you are currently looking at – perhaps it is a new feature or you were viewing the release notes for the latest release.
-If you still want to access a different version, view a different page, such as the help home page, and then change the version or language.
+If you still want to access a different version, view a different page, such as the home page, and then change the version or language.

-After we publish a new version of a help system, particularly if there have been changes to the design, you may notice some anomalies with the display, such as the table of contents area being blank or some of the images not displaying.
+After we publish a new version of a documentation system, particularly if there have been changes to the design, you may notice some anomalies with the display, such as the table of contents area being blank or some of the images not displaying.
 This can happen when the files are being overwritten on our server.
 These issues are normally fixed by refreshing your browser or clearing your cache by pressing CTRL + F5.

 The search hangs and no results are returned

-Occasionally when searching one of the help systems, something goes wrong and the progress icon displays continuously and the search does not complete.
+Occasionally when searching one of the documentation systems, something goes wrong and the progress icon displays continuously and the search does not complete.
 Again, this usually happens following a re‑publish and is normally fixed by refreshing your browser or clearing your cache by pressing CTRL + F5.

 I keep getting asked to confirm I'm human

-To ensure we keep our systems safe and to prevent them being spammed, we check for unusual activity on our help systems.
+To ensure we keep our systems safe and to prevent them being spammed, we check for unusual activity on our documentation systems.
 This means that you may occasionally be asked to enter some characters to prove you are not a bot.